Van Jefferson Player Prop Bets for NFL Week 12 | Los Angeles vs. Green Bay 11/28/2021

 Matchup vs. Green Bay

-- Jefferson had 46 receiving yards per game in one career matchup against the Packers, 3.5 more than his receiving yards prop bet over/under for Sunday's game (42.5).
+- In his one matchup against the Packers, Jefferson's 46 receiving yards total is 3.5 more than his over/under for Sunday's game (42.5).

-- Jefferson caught a touchdown pass in that contest against the Packers.
+- Jefferson caught a touchdown pass in that outing against the Packers.

-- The Packers have the NFL's seventh-ranked pass defense this season, giving up 231.9 yards per game through the air.
+- The 231.9 passing yards the Packers allow per game makes them the NFL's seventh-ranked pass defense this season.

-- At 1.6 passing TDs conceded per game, the Packers defense is ranked 19th in the league.
+- The Packers have given up 18 passing TDs this year (1.6 per game), ranking them 19th among NFL defenses.

 Recent Performances

-- In his Week 10 game against the 49ers, Jefferson was targeted seven times and racked up three catches for 54 yards (18 yards per catch).
+- In his Week 10 matchup with the 49ers, Jefferson reeled in three passes for 54 yards (18 yards per catch) while being targeted seven times.

-- Over his last three outings, Jefferson has nine receptions (20 targets) for 183 yards, averaging 61.0 yards per game.
+- Over his last three games, Jefferson has caught nine passes on 20 targets for 183 yards, averaging 61.0 yards per game.

 Jefferson's Los Angeles Teammates